HorizenOfficial/Sidechains-SDK/ci/README.md

 As of 2022/06/27 CI/CD pipeline adds functionality to build and publish multiple `DIGIT.DIGIT.DIGIT-SNAPSHOT` versions of `zendoo-sc-crypotolib` package with the help of set_version.sh script.

-`set_version.sh` script is located under **ci** directory and automates preparation steps for building/releasing a new version of the artifacts by setting the provided version for all the required dependencies across the configuration files.
+`set_version.sh` script is located under **ci/devtools** directory and automates preparation steps for building/releasing a new version of the artifacts by setting the provided version for all the required dependencies across the configuration files.

 ---